-Having no clue whatsoever that I’ve gotten older physically, mostly because, I’ve rejuvenated myself on the inside, turned the clocks back and have found a new me…I was recently in for the shock of my middle-aged life.
+Having no clue whatsoever that I’ve gotten older physically, mostly because, I’ve rejuvenated myself on the inside, turned the clocks back and have found a new me…I assumed I still looked how I felt…YOUNG!

 Oddly, it was brought to my attention that I have what they term as, “laugh lines”.
-The complete and total joke of the name ‘laugh lines’ is the interpretation of that catch phrase.
+The complete and total joke of the name ‘laugh lines’ is the interpretation of that catchphrase.
 Because apparently “laugh lines” are a bad thing!
-Who freaking knew that a laugh could be negative?
+Who knew that a laugh could be negative?
 Only our society, right?

-Recently after being offered a “great” job at a cosmetic surgery and medical spa my eyes were left wide open to an array of disturbing things that women (and men) do to try and hide the appearance of aging.
+A few years ago, I was offered a “great” job at a cosmetic surgery and medical spa.
+Immediately my eyes were left wide open to an array of disturbing things that women (and men) do to try and hide the appearance of aging.

 Innocent cosmetic surgery worker after studying my face: “You can have those filled in, you know?”

 “The lines around your mouth.
 It’s what makes you look older.
 They are called laugh lines”

 Me: “Um, what?
 I’m older?”
 My mind is spinning.
 What just happened??
 I think I look fine, I mean I did my makeup really good today (so I thought).